Jonny-exe/dezentralized-file-storage/README.md

   (compress, encrypt, split, hash)
   - [ ] Fix hashing function
   - [ ] Write function to send a group of bytes
+  - [ ] Some not read all the files at once.